UO-Biostats/UO_ABS/pages/syllabus.md

 ## Textbooks

-We will use these books in the course:
+We will be assigning reading from these books:

 * Quinn, G. & M. Keough.
 2002. *Experimental Design and Data Analysis for Biologists.* Cambridge Univ.
 Press.

 * Kruschke, J. 2018. *Doing Bayesian Data Analysis, 2nd ed.* Academic Press. ([website with data and code](https://sites.google.com/site/doingbayesiandataanalysis/))

-There is a list of other reading materials on [the page of references](reference.html).
+There is a list of other useful reading materials on [the page of references](reference.html).

 ## Software: